smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     /**
      * Creates and sends all associated Menu RPCs
      * Note: the manager will store a deep copy the menuCells internally to be able to handle future updates correctly
-     * @param {MenuCell[]} menuCells - the menu cells that are to be sent to the head unit, including their sub-cells.
+     * @param {MenuCell[]} menuCells - the menu cells that are to be sent to the head unit, including their sub-cells
      * @return {BaseScreenManager}
      */
     setMenu (menuCells)